 This idea so incredibly tempting…even for SEOs.
 As an SEO, it’s easy to imagine an entire army of $5 an hour employees doing all of the work for me while I sit on the beach drinking daiquiris and collecting cash.
 Ok…fantasy over!
 SEO doesn’t work this way.

-The truth is this: the monotonous parts of SEO (for example, backlink building and cleaning up messy code) can be outsourced.
-The other parts (for example, those that require a strong understanding of target audiences and content) can’t be outsourced overseas.
+The truth is this: the monotonous and repetitive parts of SEO (for example cleaning up messy code, inputting pre-assigned alt tags in 100 different places, etc.) can be outsourced.
+The other parts (for example, those that require a strong understanding of target audiences and content, or the relationship building aspect of backlinking) can’t be outsourced overseas.

 - Manage the outsourced work